poxu/intellij-idea-editorconfig-ignore/Readme.md

 #Demo project to show how Intellij Idea fails to use editorconfig

-This project is created to demonstrate, to demonstrate, that Intellij Idea does not use preferences provided in .editorconfig and uses internal preferences instead.
+This project is created to demonstrate, that Intellij Idea does not use preferences provided in .editorconfig and uses internal preferences instead.

 There are 3 properties in .editorconfig file